dreo-team/hacs-dreo/README.md

 # Dreo Fan

-This is a custom component for home assistant to Dreo Smart Device Integration.
+This is a custom component provided by Dreo team for integrating home assistant with Dreo smart devices.

 ## Supported devices